 Well, we can ignore it.
 The translation team will usually be able to work around the worst offenses, though the resulting sentences may come out stilted or ambiguous.
 It's unfortunate and looks much worse in some languages than "Anton picks up one boxes." does to us, but sometimes that's just life.

 Alternately, we can develop a sophisticated system of substitution functions.
 This makes it possible to author sentences that correctly morph to accommodate different words.
 However, this is an incredibly difficult task in some languages.
-Furthermore, the more complex the system gets, the more the translators need to be able to think like programmers in order to really leverage the functions.
-So, realistically, this approach only goes so far, and we’ll want to work with the localization team to come up with the minority of features which will cover the majority of cases.
+Furthermore, the more complex the system gets, the more the translators need to be able to think like programmers in order to really leverage the functions (and maybe you'll need programmers fluent in the target language to really nail the framework).
+So, realistically, this approach only goes so far, and we'll want to work with the localization team to come up with the minority of features which will cover the majority of cases.

 More likely, we can grab a localization library, cross our fingers, and just trust that there aren't any bugs in there that'll offend folks far away or otherwise embarrass us.

 And finally, we can plan ahead and author the content to be less reliant on dynamically assembled text in the first place.
 The less we manipulate display strings in code, the less there is to worry about and test.